De Barry family

-The de Barry family is a noble family of Cambro-Norman origins which held extensive land holdings in Wales and Ireland.
-The founder of the family was a Norman Knight, Odo, who assisted in the Norman Conquest of England during the 11th century.
+The de Barry family (de Barra/Barri) is a noble Cambro-Norman family which held extensive land holdings in Wales and Ireland.
+The founder of the de Barry family was a Norman knight, Odo, who assisted in the Norman Conquest of England and south-east Wales during the 11th century.
 As a reward for his military services, Odo was granted estates in Pembrokeshire and around Barry, Wales, including Barry Island just off the coast.